issus/DigiKeyApi/README.md

 You can create your own `IApiClientConfigHelper` to load a configuration from a database or other source.

-The ApiClientConfig.Instance needs to be before any other ApiClientConfig or API class is called.
+The ApiClientConfig.Instance needs to be set before any other ApiClientConfig or API class is called.

 ```csharp
 using System;